Boog900/monero-ban-list/README.md

 A banlist for Monero nodes.

 These nodes were found displaying behaviour that the normal Monero nodes would not do.

-The total count of IP addresses hosting nodes showing this behaviour is currently over 1900.

-False positives are not possible, some of these IP ranges are the same as LinkingLions: https://b10c.me/observations/06-linkinglion/
-The IPs from LinkingLion were not copied, they were found displaying this weird behaviour.
+The code and the method that was used to tell these nodes apart is here: https://github.com/Boog900/p2p-proxy-checker.
+Some nodes are now hiding this fingerprint, you can see the network state with the monitor by @Rucknium here: https://moneronet.info/.

 ### Usage